Derthona – Solving a Cult Wine Puzzle

 Meanwhile, further plantings of Timorasso continue the expansion, and the goal is to establish Derthona as a legally recognised subzone of the DOC.

-On first impressions, this wine seems oak-influenced.
+On the first impression, this wine seems oak-influenced.
 There are no wood flavours, but because of the creamy texture, unusual inclusion of tannin and the appearance of some ginger-spiced notes.

 This wine sees no wood, so it’s the grape talking.
 After maceration on the thick grape skins, the juice ferments slowly in stainless steel with natural yeasts.
 It then spends a year on its lees, stirred to keep them in suspension.
 And as this variety has high natural acidity, secondary, malolactic fermentation takes place to soften it.